How do we know Anne Frank’s dairy is authentic and not a forgery?

-In 1996, Irving said that Anne’s diary had become “a source of substantial profits to her sorrowing father Otto Frank, who became wealthy from the sales of her purported diary . . .”
+In 1996, David Irving again attacked Anne’s diary.
+He said that Anne’s diary had become “a source of substantial profits to her sorrowing father Otto Frank, who became wealthy from the sales of her purported diary . . .”
 Irving also admitted that he has never read the whole diary—“life was too short for that”—but still wondered how a teenage girl could have written that “maturely.”
 Irving also called Anne Frank’s diary “a novel.”

-The facts about the authenticity of Anne Frank’s diary.
+Facts about the authenticity of Anne Frank’s diary:

-In November 1980 the Netherlands State Institute for War Documentation received all of Anne’s original papers in Otto Frank’s will.
-They conducted a definitive forensic and literary analysis of the diary using then state-of-the-art technology.
+In November 1980 the Netherlands State Institute for War Documentation received all of Anne’s original diary papers , as directed in Otto Frank’s will.
+The State Institute conducted a definitive forensic and literary analysis of the diary using then state-of-the-art technology.
 Their report, which was published as The Diary of Anne Frank: The Critical Edition, is 719 pages long.
-The State Institute conclusively determined that the diary currently published as the “definitive” version is not a “novel” or a “literary fraud” but it is an accurate presentation of the original material, that it was Anne Frank’s handwriting, and that the ink and paper was consistent with that period of time.
+The State Institute conclusively determined that the diary currently published as the “definitive” version is not a “novel” or a “literary fraud” but it is an accurate presentation of the original material.
+They also show that the diary pages were actually in Anne Frank’s handwriting and that the ink and paper were consistent with the time period.

-The facts about whether the diary exhibits a level of maturity beyond a teenaged girl.
+Does the diary show a level of maturity beyond that of a teenaged girl?

-In fact, Anne’s last entries are radically different from the first ones.
-Consider this typical entry, two days after she started the diary: “During recess I passed out cookies to my teachers and my class . . .
+Likewise, Anne’s diary shows changes in subject matter over the course of her writing, becoming more and more consumed by the war and the suffering around her.
+For example.
+Anne’s last entries are radically different from the first ones.
+Consider this typical entry early after she started writing the diary: “During recess I passed out cookies to my teachers and my class . . .
 I went to gym with the rest of my class.
 As it was my birthday, I got to decide what game my classmates would play, and I chose volleyball.
 Afterward they all danced around me in a circle and sang “Happy Birthday.”
 (June 14, 1942)

-Contrast that with one of her final entries a few weeks before they were betrayed and arrested: “’Deep down, the young are lonelier than the old.
+One can contrast early entries with her final entries, only a few weeks before they were betrayed and arrested: “’Deep down, the young are lonelier than the old.
 I read this in a book somewhere and it’s stuck in my mind.
 As far as I can tell, it’s true. . .
 Anyone who claims that the older folks have a more difficult time in the Annex doesn’t realize that the problems have a far greater impact on us.
 We’re much too young to deal with these problems, but they keep thrusting themselves on us until, finally, we’re forced to think up a solution, though most of the time our solutions crumble when faced with the facts.
 It’s difficult in times like these: ideals, dreams, and cherished hopes rise within us, only to be crushed by grim reality . . .
 It’s utterly impossible for me to build my life on a foundation of chaos, suffering and death.
 I see the world being slowly transformed into a wilderness, I hear the approaching thunder that, one day, will destroy us too.
 I feel the suffering of millions.”
 (July 15, 1944)

-The charge that the writing was too mature for a teenaged girl does not hold up.
+Similarly, the charge that Anne’s writing was too mature for a teenaged girl does not hold up to scrutiny.
 A thoughtful reading of the diary shows that Anne changed during the 25 months she spent in hiding; her diary entries document that change.
 Indeed, this is one of the reasons why Anne’s diary remains so powerful to so many readers.